 If applying for a marriage certificate you should provide:

 - Date of marriage

 - Place of marriage – i.e. church or registered building

 - Fathers’ names if possible to confirm correct entry

 If you don't know where the event took place try the General Register Office (GRO) which holds birth, adoption, marriage, civil partnership and death records, some dating back to 1837.

-Contact Central library to ask about family history research resources.
+Explore family history resources at Newport Libraries to ask about family history research resources.